As one of the top three sharpest peaks in Hong Kong, High Junk Peak is perhaps the most challenging yet most rewarding hike in HK.

 At the third junction, the path splits again.
 Like the previous junctions, take the route on the left because this route will take you up to Miu Tsai Tun (name of the mountain) and all the way up to the High Junk Peak summit.

-Views from Miu Tsai Tun: Looking East
+Views from Miu Tsai Tun: Looking northeast

-Then the view slowly opens, and you can see the views on the east side.
+As you walk up the mountain, the view slowly opens, and you can see the views on the east side.

 When you look towards the northeast, you can see Ng Fai Tin, where you started your hike.
 And in the distance, you can see a few small islands.